It's a New Day in Public Health.

 - Monitoring and reporting of communicable diseases and conditions

-- Lead poisoning prevention services such as screening, surveillance, and case management
+- Leading poisoning prevention services such as screening, surveillance, and case management

-- Public Health Preparedness (getting ready for disasters and disease outbreaks or events)
+- Engaging in Public Health Preparedness (getting ready for disasters and disease outbreaks or events)

 Local businesses, civic organizations, and other agencies may contact the Disease Outbreak Control Program to request information on the following: